A Man Called Ove (novel)

-A Man Called Ove (En man som heter Ove, /sv/) is a debut novel by Swedish writer Fredrik Backman published in Swedish by Forum in 2012.
-The novel was published in English in 2013 and reached the New York Times Best Seller list 18 months after its publication and stayed on the list for 42 weeks.
+A Man Called Ove (En man som heter Ove, /sv/) is the debut novel by Swedish writer Fredrik Backman, published in Swedish by Forum in 2012.
+The novel was published in English in 2013 and reached the New York Times Best Seller list 18 months after its publication, where it stayed on the list for 42 weeks.

-It has been adapted into two films: A Man Called Ove, which premiered in Sweden on 25 December 2015, with Rolf Lassgård in the leading role, and A Man Called Otto, released on 30 December 2022, with Tom Hanks in the leading role.
+It has been adapted into two films: A Man Called Ove, which premiered in Sweden on 25 December 2015 with Rolf Lassgård in the leading role; and A Man Called Otto, released on 30 December 2022 with Tom Hanks in the leading role.

 Inspiration

 Backman got his inspiration for this book after reading an article about a man named Ove who had a fit while buying tickets at an art museum.
 Backman instantly related to this man as he claims to be "not great at talking to people".
 He started writing blogposts under the heading, "I am a Man Called Ove", where he wrote about his pet peeves and annoyances.
 Eventually, he realized that his writing had potential for the creation of an interesting fictional character.